Recently Gino Franchi sent me a group of old snaps of our time together in Bond St. One of them was of Riccardo…

 There was a time when I regularly visited Paul Levi who had one of the most impressive collections of antique picture frames ever assembled.
 I guess the year was about 1993.
 Other people knew Paul much better than I did, and for much longer, but I still have a strong recollection of what seems now like a different time altogether and somehow, like memories of childhood, always Summer.

-The other premises, round the corner a minute’s walk away, was a larger two storey factory like building where, up a dusty, airy, concrete staircase with gilded columns leaning in the corners of the half-landing, he had an office on a light filled first floor.
+Paul had a number of workshop buildings in Power Road, in Chiswick – notably 115 and 111.
+As he and Phyllis slowly prepared to close the business, he also took No. 11 (confusingly, only a couple of doors down from 111) for these smaller frames when he moved out of 111, and it was here that I remembered doing much of the valuation.
+I wanted to see it again and recently went there to find it was now a diving school – the building on the right – which looks small but went back a fair bit.
+The other premises, 115 Power Road, round the corner a minute’s walk away, was a larger two storey factory like building, now changed beyond recognition.
+Here, up a dusty, airy, concrete staircase with gilded columns leaning in the corners of the half-landing, he had an office on a light filled first floor.
 This larger building also had a particular atmosphere for it had once been a factory making industrial perfume, concentrated scent for, I don’t know, drain cleaners or air-fresheners.
-For years afterwards, that scent pervaded many of ‘Levi frames’, just as sometimes you feel that you can smell incense on a frame that has been removed from an Italian church.
+For years afterwards, that scent pervaded many ‘Levi frames’, just as sometimes you feel that you can smell incense on a frame that has been removed from an Italian church.
 (Peter Schade, who also knew Paul at this period, says he still has a part of an old frame in an airtight box which he has sometimes opened, the scent taking him back over 20 years in an instant.)

 I had first met Paul when I worked at Wiggins, who were buying a group of frames from him.
 That first time I met him he did what he would later do often, test me on what a frame was: I remember it was a large Spanish centre and corner frame.
 I passed.